yupidevs/yupi/docs/source/examples/examples.rst

 Examples are designed to illustrate a complex integration of yupi tools in order to reproduce the results of an existing (or yet to come) scientific paper.
-Before start with the examples make sure you have already read our Getting Started section.
+Before start with the examples make sure you have already read our :doc:`Getting Started<../getting_started/getting_started>` section.

 Description of current examples
 -------------------------------